 The main selling point is Google Drive’s desktop client.
 It allows you to sync all your files across all devices and access them from your desktop.
 So, if you’re using Google Drive for storing and sharing your work files, including images, it’s more convenient to have everything in one place.
-If you were to stick with Google Photos for this purpose, you would either have to create a separate album for your work-related images or mix them with your private photos.
+If you were to stick with Google Photos for this purpose, you would either have to create a separate album for your work-related images or mix them with your private photos before sharing.
 Neither option is ideal.

 In Google Drive, you can easily organize your photos into folders.
 You can even create a Desktop shortcut of a folder, and it will look like any other normal folder on your PC.
 If you want to upload an image to Google Drive, just drag it to a folder, and you’re good to go.
 Sharing is also easy, as all you need to do is give access to the said folder to your colleagues, which allows for seamless collaboration (given you all use Google Drive’s Desktop client).

 For some reason, Google Photos doesn’t have a desktop client but you can use PWA for most Google services.
 To only way to access Google Photos on a computer is by going to the website.
 I’m not sure about Google’s reasoning behind this, but it is how it is.
 So, if you’re already using Google Drive for work, it makes sense to throw the images into the mix, as well.